Resources · Health

 The activity multiplier is rougher still.
 It tries to capture an entire week of behavior in a single number, and most people pick a multiplier one step too high.

 Plan for the numbers to be a starting point.
-After two to three weeks of eating at your target, the scale will tell you whether to adjust up or down.
+After 2 to 3 weeks of eating at your target, the scale will tell you whether to adjust up or down.

 Run the numbers